Shashidharnatte/A-Star_Pathfinding_Visualizer/README.md

 To get started with the A* Pathfinding Visualizer, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/a-star-pathfinding-visualizer.git`
+1. Clone the repository: `git clone https://github.com/your-username/A-Star_Pathfinding_Visualizer.git`
-2. Navigate to the project directory: `cd a-star-pathfinding-visualizer`
+2. Navigate to the project directory: `cd A-Star_Pathfinding_Visualizer`
 3. Install the required dependencies: `pip install pygame`
-4. Run the visualizer: `python main.py`
+4. Run the visualizer: `python visualizer.py`

 ## Usage